cgibsonmm/finding-solutions/README.md

 # Finding Solutions

 ## Objectives
-* Determine the steps needed to be able to find information efficiently
+* Determine the methods you can take to find information efficiently
 * <b>Google Tips and Tricks</b> to find new topics, code samples, scan search results, error handling and more

-## STEP 1: Check lessons and previous assignments
+## METHOD 1: Check Lessons and Previous Assignments

 ![](https://media.giphy.com/media/5zbj7HTomGwJa37pWO/giphy.gif)